 Laravel History

 Laravel first saw light in 2011, so it’s a little over 10 years old now.
 By that time Taylor Otwell, the creator of Laravel, had been using CodeIgniter for quite a while.
 CodeIgniter was a solid backend framework and holds a small market share to this day.
 However, it had issues with authentication.
 Whenever you wanted authorization with Google or Facebook that we now take for granted, it required additional software that was hard to find in ready form.
 Otwell released the beta version of Laravel on June 9, 2011.
 The early Laravel supported a lot of the things that were missing from most backend frameworks back then.
 Those included authorization, views, sessions, routing, localization, and more.
-Enterprise Business Apps in minutes.
-Generate Now!
+Web Apps Generator

 Modern Laravel complies with MVC principles.
 But back in 2011, it did not support controllers.
 It became a true MVC framework in September 2011, with the Laravel 2 update.
 Laravel 3 came with a built-in command-line interface called Artisan.
 Furthermore, it had a lot more capacity for managing databases.
-At that point, Laravel was something largely similar to what it is today.
+At that point, Laravel was something largely similar to what it is today, serving as a powerful tool in the arsenal of developers creating sophisticated business software, thanks to its robust features and flexibility in handling complex web application requirements.

 Simplicity